1. What is the section trying to achieve? What are the section’s specific goals?

 - Does the section partner with student diversity/affinity/identify groups?

 - Does the section speak at law schools?
-For Lawyers:

 - Does the section attend or partner with diversity bar associations to encourage awareness or create a pipeline?